NicholasGauthiersCode/pain/poop.markdown

 ---
 layout: home
 title: lelellelel
-permalink: /poop/
+permalink: /backlog/
 ---

-here is a home page
+Here is a backlog with all of the posts in it